-- Free zones (Foreign trade zones).
+- A.3.
+Free zones (Foreign trade zones).
 The creation of special customs zones that are under a different customs regime.
 This has been a common strategy used for the promotion of exports since it enables a level of flexibility in the use of national customs regulations.
-The common aspect is to reduce or eliminate duties on goods traded and manufactured within the free zone as long as exported.
+The common aspect is to reduce or eliminate duties on goods traded and manufactured within the free zone as long as they are exported.
 The expectation is to attract internationally-focused logistics activities using the free zone as a base of operation.
 The main risks concern the loss of customs duty income and the potential for infractions in customs regulations since the zone is subject to less oversight.

 - A.4.
 Customs corridors.
 Expand the ease of moving cargo between customs entities within the same country (ports of entry, free trade zones), particularly when a large amount of transshipment is involved.
 This supports a better level of integration between major gateways such as ports and airports and enables additional flexibility in supply chain management since cargo can be repositioned without the administrative burden of going through customs and having to pay duties for simply being in transit.
 This is particularly relevant in supporting the function of a transshipment hub for maritime or air cargoes.